hopara-io/react-sample/README.md

 REACT_APP_CLIENT_SECRET="your-hopara-client-secret"
 ```

-> :warning: In production this call should take place safely on the back-end, this shared secret gives full control over your account.
+> :warning: In a production environment the access token request should take place on the back-end.
+This shared secret gives full control over your account.

 3- Now you're ready to start the application: